-Want groceries for your 2016 Walt Disney World vacation?
+Want groceries for your 2017 Walt Disney World vacation?
 Using a grocery delivery service is a great and inexpensive way to get snacks and healthy foods brought to your hotel.
-This post offers tips and a comparison of options available from Garden Grocer to Amazon Pantry to Ubering to Trader Joe’s, plus some other methods.
+This post offers tips and a comparison of options available from Garden Grocer to Amazon Pantry or Amazon Prime Now to Ubering to Trader Joe’s, plus some other methods.
 It also details our first-hand experiences using Garden Grocer and other options we’ve used in the past, plus potential hacks for getting groceries.

 The absolute easiest way to buy groceries (aside from bringing them yourself in checked luggage) is to go to the gift shop in your Walt Disney World resort hotel.
 Every hotel has a limited selection of groceries, including refrigerated stuff.
 While a banana isn’t actually quite $5, there is a substantial markup on everything in these shops.

 These items are still cheaper than buying prepared items in the parks, and it’s a nice option to have in a pinch, but you really shouldn’t expect to go “grocery shopping” at your hotel.
 It’s impractical from both a cost and selection perspective.
-(Note: this post was updated on July 20, 2016 with new methods and revised tips based on more recent experiences on our recent trip.)
+(Note: this post was updated on April 3, 2017 with new methods and revised tips based on our recent stay in the Fort Wilderness Cabins.)

 Okay, let’s take a look at some of the best options for getting groceries at Walt Disney World…